Lapikit

 Customize breakpoints

 Lapikit offers advanced breakpoint customization.
-You can add and modify keys so you can use them in your application.
+You can add and modify both devices and thresholds so that your app stays fully adaptive.

 Adapting breakpoints to the device